Davidxswang/leetcode/README.md

 The solution is inspired by [@zdwu](https://leetcode.com/problems/sort-list/discuss/46712/Bottom-to-up(not-recurring)-with-o(1)-space-complextity-and-o(nlgn)-time-complextity) in the discussion area.

 This question is very good.
 The key here is to use a step to control the bucket manually.
 When we split, we cut two small pieces with length "step" from the list and merge them together; when we merge, we connect them two together and connect it to the formaly finished the tail, and return the tail of the finished list this time.

+### 162 Find Peak Element

+The main idea here is to use a binary search algorithm to find a peak.
+Since we only need to find one peak, we can let the search range shrink 1/2 every time.

+The shrink direction is the key.
+We should let it shrink to the direction where the middle element gets higher.

+At the end, when start == end, there is only one element in the search range, this element will be a peak we can return.

+Every time when we shrink, we are actually let the middle go uphill, so the edge element in the range will gets higher and higher.
+This is the reason why it can find a peak.